 The Protection of Freedoms Act 2012 introduced the regulation of public space surveillance cameras in England and Wales and the Code of Practice draws upon this Act, applying to the use of public space surveillance camera systems, regardless of whether or not there is any live viewing, or recording of images, information or associated data.

-Organisations that oversee the management of public space surveillance have the opportunity to adopt the Code of Practice to demonstrate and provide evidence of their compliance and this can now be independently verified through the newly launched Certification Scheme developed by the Surveillance Camera Commissioner.
+Organisations that oversee the management of public space surveillance have the opportunity to adopt the Code of Practice to demonstrate and provide evidence of their compliance and this can now be independently verified through the Certification Scheme developed by the Surveillance Camera Commissioner.